Campus-FB-Logo

 Most neighbours on that street were quite friendly except for one.
 But it was not one person, it was one household.

-For as long as i remember, the “Italians” were source of trouble and mischief.
-I just remember that one was called Gracia, but otherwise, i didn’t know any of their names. (this has nothing to do with discrimination but they happened to be the only Italian family in the neighbourhood, which is probably why they were identified as such).
+For as long as I remember, the “Italians” were source of trouble and mischief.
+I just remember that one was called Gracia, but otherwise, I didn’t know any of their names.
+They happened to be the only Italian family in the neighbourhood, which is probably why they were identified as such.

 A full house